-At 36"x54", the Frogg Toggs Ultra-Lite rain poncho is a wide spread of polypropylene.
+At 36″x54″, the Frogg Toggs Ultra-Lite rain poncho is widespread polypropylene.
 It will adequately provide coverage even with a large backpack underneath.
 The drawstring hood secures a tighter fit around the head.
 The body is made of bilaminate material with sealed seams to keep water away.
 The snap closures under the arms make for quick removal or to convert the poncho to a tarp.

 The best feature of the poncho is its weight measuring a mere 8.8 oz.
 It comes with a stuff sack to easily stow away the poncho.
-On the other hand, the thinness and lightness of the material means it wont' be as durable as others in this list.
-However, if you're diligent in taking care of the poncho, you'll have enough use out of it.
+On the other hand, the thinness and lightness of the material mean it won’t’ be as durable as others in this list.
+However, if you’re diligent in taking care of the poncho, you’ll have enough use out of it.

 Out of all the rain ponchos you can find, the Totes Unisex Rain Poncho has a little bit more flair.
 Its translucent body and satin finish at the hems give it a bit more of a fashion statement.

 The Totes Unisex Rain Poncho is very popular.
 So popular that there are a lot of duplicate products.
 Make sure you’re buying from a legitimate seller as you might receive one made of cheap EVA material than the durable vinyl.
 At 38 inches long, this is an expansive poncho sealed by snap buttons on the sides.
 These are effective to connect the front, back, and arms of the poncho and keep water from seeping in even in billowing winds.
 The drawstring hood keeps the fit right around the face.